2004 New England Patriots season: Week 6: vs. Seattle Seahawks

 Fox NFL Sunday traveled on-location to Gillette Stadium, with Game 4 of the ALCS also airing on Fox later on the same night involving the local Boston Red Sox.
 With a mostly national audience watching, the Patriots hosted the Seattle Seahawks.
+This game marked the end of an 11-year hiatus between the Patriots and Seahawks dating back to 1993.

 On the opening drive of the game, Seahawks quarterback Matt Hasselbeck (a native of Massachusetts who played college football at Boston College) was intercepted by Willie McGinest after his pass was tipped by Richard Seymour.
 Seattle native Corey Dillon would score for New England, putting the home team up 7–0.
 The Seahawks' second possession ended the same way as their first did; this time Hasselbeck was intercepted by Ty Law.
 The Patriots again took advantage, with Adam Vinatieri kicking a field goal to put New England up 10–0.
 After several Seahawk penalties forced a punt, the Patriots drove methodically down the field with a sizeable rush from Dillon and receptions by David Givens and Kevin Faulk.
 The drive was capped by a Tom Brady touchdown pass to David Patten to put the Patriots up 17–0.
 On the ensuing drive, the Seahawks would finally get on the scoreboard with a Josh Brown field goal to make it 17–3.
 Both teams would then kick field goals before the half, sending New England to the locker room with a 20–6 lead.